CHIEF EXECUTIVE OFFICER

 Senior Director, Major Gifts

-Theresa brings over 20 years’ experience in international development.
+Theresa brings over 20 years' experience in international development.
 She has lead international organizations in the areas of fundraising, event execution, public relations, advocacy and marketing strategies.
 She has implemented organizational realignments, and has worked closely with the Diplomatic Corp and Members of Congress.
 She has also worked with nonprofit Boards and has served on task forces which support initiatives for women and children.
-Her work has allowed her to travelling extensively in Africa and Latin America.
+Her work has allowed her to traveling extensively in Africa and Latin America.